frdel/agent-zero/prompts/agent.tools.md

 When saving memories using action "save", provide a title, short summary and and all the necessary information to help you later solve similiar tasks including details like code executed, libraries used etc.
 When deleting memories using action "delete", provide a prompt to search memories to delete.
 Be specific with your question, do not input vague queries.
+Do not use in combination with other tools except for thoughts.
+Wait for response before using other tools.
 **Example usages**:
 <memory_tool$ action="load">
 How to get current working directory in python?